Rinasolof/Lesson_JS/readme.md

 ## The first change

-Thie is a seconr change
+This is a second change

+This is Sparta